distrochooser/matrix-archive-5/README.md

 The texts are mostly identifiers which refer to a msgid in the translation: https://github.com/distrochooser/translations

+## Issues

+If you have questions, please open an issue on https://github.com/distrochooser/distrochooser/!

 ## Disclaimer:

 - **Please note that the licensing differs from the distrochooser/distrochooser repository**